LMSAudio/Complex_PF/README.md

 Here you will find five different examples produced using the synthetic test dataset provided as part of the ICASSP 2021 AEC Challenge:
 > https://github.com/microsoft/AEC-Challenge

+You can download the individual audio examples by pressing on the respective download button below or by using *left click* then *save link as*.
+Alternatively, you can download all examples at once by cloning the entire repository from *Code* then *Download ZIP*.

 #### Example 1
  Unprocessed microphone signal | Residual signal after linear adaptive filter | Real-valued Postfilter | Complex-valued Postfilter
  ----------------------------- | -------------------------------------------- | ---------------------- | -------------------------